utwente-db/QuestionMark/README.md

 to run the benchmark tests.

 This project may be adapted for own use.
 It is planned to release this work under a CC license.

+Additional dialects could be added to wish.
+The ```queries-pseudo-code.txt``` can be used for convenient translation to any other dialect.
+Currently, QUESTION MARK is built with PostgreSQL-based databases in mind.
+Additional changes need to be made to this program in case another database system needs to be supported.

 ## Contributors
 This project is written by Nikki Zandbergen as part of her M.Sc.
 Computer Science thesis